mate-academy/jv-jdbc-intro/checklist.md

 * Try to avoid code duplication.
 Especially, when you are working with ResultSet.
   Move retrieving data from ResultSet into Entity object to a separate private method.

-* Don't make `books.title` UNIQUE.
+* Don't make `book.title` UNIQUE.
 This is not required in this task.

 * When creating a table in MySQL, use `bigint` column type for storing id.